The Art Shop – Where Framing is an Art

 Limited edition prints available!

 A limited edition Giclee Print on canvas of “Blowing from the West” is now available exclusively at The Art Shop in Lakefield.
-We are honored to showcase the remainder of Edwin’s collection which includes originals, artists’ proofs and limited edition prints.
+We are honoured to showcase the remainder of Edwin’s collection, which includes originals, artists’ proofs and limited edition prints.

 Rene’s move to Peterborough County in 1985 prompted the work to shift in subject from urban to rural reflecting the weighty power of nature in line, shadow, and colour.
 Her COTTAGE LIVING series informs the viewer of the disappearing heritage of rural Ontario.
 Images of sun-bathed cottages and cedar-strip canoes amidst water lilies and vast open skies became her trademark.